-Thank you for your interest in partnering with New Relic.
+Thank you for your interest in becoming a New Relic partner.
 We look forward to providing your customers with powerful, easy-to-use application performance monitoring.

 This guide explains how to bundle New Relic services with yours.
 An effective bundling includes technical tasks (such as agent provisioning and console integration) as well as marketing and promotional activities (such as branding and awareness generation).